Marabyte/marabyte.com/site/posts/on-browser-monoculture.md

   src: /uploads/the_deep_sky.svg
 summary: >-
   Microsoft will cease to develop EdgeHTML / Chakra and will use Chromium for Edge’s internals instead.
-Are this good news or are we close to a full Google dominance of the internet?
+Are this good news or are we close to full Google dominance of the internet?
 tags:
   - post